volatilityfoundation/volatility3/doc/source/glossary.rst

 .. _Map:

 Map, mapping
-    A mapping is a relationship between two values, where one value (the :ref:`Domain<domain>` maps to the :ref:`Range<range>` value).
+    A mapping is a relationship between two sets (where elements of the :ref:`Domain<domain>` map to elements of the :ref:`Range<range>`).
 Mappings can be seen as a mathematical function, and therefore volatility 3 attempts to use mathematical functional notation where possible.
+Within volatility a mapping is most often used to refer to the function for translating addresses from a higher layer (domain) to a lower layer (range).
+    For further information, please see
+    `Function (mathematics) in wikipedia https://en.wikipedia.org/wiki/Function_(mathematics)`

 .. _Member: